OCA/pos/pos_product_control/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

-This module extends the functionality of ... to support ... and to allow you to ...
+This module extends the functionality of the Point of Sale, in particular the advanced control of cash, so that it is possible to control the initial and final quantities for certain products that can be configured by the POS.